truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 To grant access to a specific user (and group) other than the default for the webdav user and group (**666**), add a new non-root administrative user and take note of the UID and GID for this user.

-If you want to create a dataset to use for the WebDAV application, created it before you install the application.
+If you want to create a dataset to use for the WebDAV application share(s), created it before you install the application.

 ## Installing the WebDAV Application